 - Use blank spaces after the authorization to gather the applicant's signature and the date of signing.

 As a tenant involved in a residential lease agreement, you're engaged in a legally binding contract.
 However, you do have rights.
 Many Missouri tenants think that landlords hold all the power and that there's nothing they can do.
 If you need help understanding landlord-tenant law or if you're in a situation where you believe that you need legal advice, the following may be very helpful for you:

-- The Attorney General's website offers a free PDF download of Missouri's Landlord-Tenant Law The Rights & Responsibilities of Landlords & Tenants.
+- The Attorney General's website offers a PDF download of Missouri's Landlord-Tenant Law The Rights & Responsibilities of Landlords & Tenants.
 You'll learn valuable information about security deposits, repairs, evictions, and discrimination.

 - Legal Aid of Western Oklahoma provides a self-help page on its website for tenants who need information.
 Some of the topics include rent, possession of the property, legal forms, and how to file a small claims petition to get your security deposit back.
 They also offer a legal help clinic.

 - The St. Louis Circuit Court provides a PDF guide entitled You and Your Landlord A St. Louis Area Guide to Tenant Responsibilities and Rights.

 - The Missouri Courts website keeps a list of pro bono programs in Missouri, some of which assist tenants who need assistance.

 The State of Missouri has no laws that limit the amount that a landlord can request a security deposit for rental real estate.
 State law does require landlords to repay the tenant’s deposit within three weeks of moving out of the premises and pay the tenant 1% simple interest on their deposit every year they reside in the rental (Minn.
 Stat.
 Ann. §§ 504B.175, 504B.178, 504B.195).